wp-plugins/text-file-widget/readme.txt

 Only text is displayed - HTML is stripped out.

-Displays end-of-line characters as HTML Breaks
+End-of-line characters are displayed as HTML "Breaks"

 == Installation ==
 There are three possibilities: